Introduction

 Instructions are provided below on 4, 8, and 9-card Golf as well in the Variants section.
 The majority of this guide provides directions for how to Play Six-Card Golf.

-As the name suggests, not only do lowest scores win, but the traditional game of Card Golf utilizes 9 “holes” or “rounds” of Golf.
+As the name suggests, not only do the lowest scores win, but the traditional game of Card Golf utilizes 9 “holes” or “rounds”.
 The game may also be extended “on the back nine”, allowing for an additional 9 rounds of Play for a total of 18.

 This is in reference to the traditional “Front nine” and “Back nine” holes on a golf course, for a total of 18.